13 Not-So-Spooky Ways To Use A Pumpkin

 This year, we want to show that a pumpkin isn’t just for Halloween – not only are they delicious in a wide range of recipes, but they can also be used for other non-foodie things, from face masks to plant pots.

 Did you know pumpkins also have a whole number of health benefits too?
-Here’s what our nutritionist, Jessica Andersson says:
+Here’s what our nutritionist, Ellie Bain says:

 “Pumpkins are packed with health benefits.
-Rich in vitamin C, potassium and fibre, this versatile vegetable is really good for eye, skin and cardiovascular health, and that’s just the flesh!
+Rich in vitamin C, vitamin A and fibre, this versatile vegetable is really good for eye, gut and heart health, and that’s just the flesh!

-Pumpkin seeds are high in omega-3 fats, magnesium, manganese and zinc – all important nutrients that support heart, muscle, bone, sleep and immune health.
+Pumpkin seeds are a great source of good fats, iron and B vitamins – all important nutrients that support heart, muscle, skin, nervous system and immune health.
 If you eat enough of them, the seeds are also a good source of protein and fibre – both of which help to regulate blood sugar.”

 Pretty great, right!
 So, there really is no excuse not to make more than a spooky face out of your pumpkin this year.
-Show us what you use your pumpkin for by posting a picture online with the hashtag #GoustoPumpkinPower – you’ll be cutting down on food waste, and (hopefully) having a little messy fun in the process.
+You’ll be cutting down on food waste, and (hopefully) having a little messy fun in the process.

 1. Make pumpkin skin crisps